gabrielmccallin/shiva/README.md

 ### Extend your classes with curly.Container to obtain the following DOM methods:  ###

-- **addToBody**, use this in your entry point to attach all your classes to the DOM
+- **addToBody(child:HTMLElement)**, use this in your entry point to attach all your classes to the DOM

 - **set(vars:Object)**, pass an object to set any CSS value